Multi-sport event: Disability

 Other Games are intended for handicapped or disabled athletes.
 The International Silent Games, first held in Paris in 1924, were the first Games for deaf athletes.
-The Stoke Mandeville Wheelchair Games, K incepted in 1948 in England, were the first Games for wheelchair athletes.
+The Stoke Mandeville Wheelchair Games, incepted in 1948 in England, were the first Games for wheelchair athletes.
 In 1960, the first Paralympic Games were held, connected with the Olympic Games.
 The Special Olympics World Games, for athletes with intellectual disabilities, were first held in 1968.